Jasminum sambac: South Asia

-Jasmine is a sacred flower in Hinduism, it is used in mediation, decoration, fragrance, worship and it is sacred to all forms of Goddess Devi.
-It is used as sacred offerings during Hindu religious ceremonies:.
-Here is a Hindu prayer:

-"...Goddess Saraswathi, who is fair as a jasmine flower, the moon or a snow flake, who is dressed in white and whose hands are adorned by Veena, who is seated in a white lotus, to whom Brahma, Vishnu and Maheshwara pray, please protect us..."
+India

+Jasmine is considered to be a sacred flower in Hinduism.
 It is one of the most commonly grown ornamentals in India, Bangladesh and Pakistan, where it is native.
 At Indian weddings, the bride often adorns her hair with garlands made of mogra, either around a bun or wrapped across a braid.

 Sri Lanka

 In Sri Lanka it is widely known as pichcha or gaeta pichcha.
 The name sithapushpa and katarolu are also used in older texts.
 The flowers are used in Buddhist temples and in ceremonial garlands.

 Toxicity

 The LD50 of jasmine extract is greater than 5 mg/kg by weight.